We all have that phase where maths seems impossible and you are like “I hate maths”, “I don’t like maths”, or “ maths is hard.”

 But,

-For the majority of individuals, arithmetic may appear to have little practical value, but this couldn’t be further from reality!
+Arithmetic may have little practical value for most individuals, but this couldn’t be further from reality!
 Without realizing it, we all utilize mathematics daily.

 An essential life skill, problem-solving involves going through every aspect of a situation to find the best answer.